numpy/numpy/doc/source/f2py/windows/index.rst

   This can take a significant amount of time as it includes a download of around 2GB and requires a restart.

-Though it is possible use the resulting environment from a `standard command prompt`_, it is more pleasant to use a `Powershell module like VCVars`_ which exposes a much simpler ``set (vcvars)``.
+It is possible use the resulting environment from a `standard command prompt`_.
+However, it is more pleasant to use a `developer powershell`_, with a `profile in Windows Terminal`_.
 So this would essentially mean testing the compiler toolchain could look like:

 .. code-block:: powershell

-   # New Powershell instance
+   # New Windows Developer Powershell instance / tab
-   set (vcvars)
    echo "#include<stdio.h>" > blah.cpp; echo 'int main(){printf("Hi");return 1;}' >> blah.cpp
    cl blah.cpp
+  .\blah.exe
-   # Hello
+   # Hi
    rm blah.cpp

 It is also possible to check that the environment has been updated correctly